 The dining room opened up to the main living room, which featured a small sofa and two leather chairs surrounding a marble coffee table with a good selection of tasteful magazines and books.
 The two end tables both featured unique sculptures and adequate lighting.
-There was one window at the far end of the room which struggled to let in a lot of natural light due to its position facing the courtyard, through I did appreciate the view of another Vancouver favourite – The Fairmont Hotel Vancouver.
+There was one window at the far end of the room which struggled to let in a lot of natural light due to its position facing the courtyard, though I did appreciate the view of another Vancouver favourite – The Fairmont Hotel Vancouver.
 There was a television in the corner of the room next to the bedroom entrance with a good selection of channels.

 It was the first day of spring break for Brad and it didn’t take him very long to settle in with a mimosa!

 While the living room was nice, the real gem of the suite was the master bedroom and ensuite!
-I can’t remember ever having such a beautiful, well designed room in all of my travels (The St. Regis New York 5th Avenue Suite is a very close second).
-Separated from the living room by a single door, the bedroom is absolutely massive, with large king bed, small seating area, two large windows, a functional workspace, and huge walk-in closet.
+I can’t remember ever having such a beautiful, well-designed room in all of my travels (The St. Regis New York 5th Avenue Suite is a very close second).
+Separated from the living room by a single door, the bedroom is absolutely massive, with a large king bed, small seating area, two large windows, a functional workspace, and huge walk-in closet.
 There was also a second television mounted above the desk with a Bose speaker with iPhone connectivity.

-The closet entrance with just left of the bedroom entrance with a sliding glass door.
+The closet entrance was just left of the bedroom entrance with a sliding glass door.
 Inside was plenty of space for luggage, an area to hang items, chest of drawers, along with slippers, laundry bag, and the in-room safe.

 The workspace was very comfortable and featured a small Bose speaker with iPhone connectivity.
-I loved the leather bound menus for Vancouver attractions and in-room dining.
+I loved the leather-bound menus for Vancouver attractions and in-room dining.
 Nice touch!

 Let’s talk about the bed for a minute.
-I have never slept in a more comfortable bed, and seriously considered packing the sheets to-go.
+I have never slept in a more comfortable bed and seriously considered packing the sheets to-go.
 The pillows were amongst the best I’ve ever used (with extras in the closet) and the mattress was soft but very supportive.